Definition: What is the Customer Effort Score (CES)

-How can the Customer Effort Score be measured?
+How can the Customer Effort Score be determined?

-The Customer Effort Score can be determined very easily through targeted and concise surveys of your customers.
-Basically, companies should collect customer feedback after every interaction, at least where possible, in order to look at an always up-to-date scoring value and at the same time to observe trends and tendencies.
+The CES can be determined very easily through targeted and brief surveys of your customers.
+Basically, companies should collect customer feedback after every interaction, at least where it is possible, in order to be able to see an always up-to-date scoring value and to observe trends and tendencies at the same time.

-Gathering feedback on the Customer Effort Score can be done by sending a survey via email or SMS due to the small number of questions (usually only one), or during a customer’s visit to your website, for example directly after an online order process.
-In this case, customers are redirected to a landing page directly after completing their order, where they can express their opinion via an online questionnaire.
-Below are some examples of how to gather customer effort score feedback.
+Due to the small number of questions (usually only a single question), feedback on the Customer Effort Score can be obtained by sending a survey by e-mail or SMS, or it can be done directly while a customer is visiting your website following an online ordering process.
+Customers are redirected to a landing site immediately after completing their order, where they can express their opinion via an online questionnaire.
+Below are some examples of how we can get CES feedback.

-Examples of questions to gather data for Customer Effort Score
+Examples of CES questions to obtain the Customer Effort Score

-Which of the following statements do you find most applicable to the ordering process?
+Which of the following statements is most likely to apply to the ordering process for you?

 The questions for determining the Customer Effort Score can be very different.
 The following example shows a question with 10 characteristic values.

-Another very simple way to determine the CES is, for example, the Like/Dislike response option.
+Another very simple way to determine the CES is, for example, the like / dislike answer option.

-It is just as easy to determine the customer effort score using a smiley rating.
+It is just as easy to determine the customer effort score using smiley ratings.
 In this example, customers have 5 response options.

 If you want your customers to answer several questions at once to determine the Customer Effort Score, it is advisable to work with so-called "matrix questions".
 This is clear and easy to answer.

-As you can see, there are many ways to determine the Customer Effort Score.
-We have prepared a → sample questionnaire for you for presentation purposes.
+As you can see, there are a number of ways to determine the Customer Effort Score.
+We have prepared a CES sample questionnaire for you.

 Of course, the Customer Effort Score does not only refer to the ordering process.
 The sample questions above can also be applied to support requests, complaints, customer service performance, information findability, contact availability and many other customer interactions.

-Achieve a continuous improvement process through permanent CES surveys
+Achieve a constant improvement process through permanent CES surveys

 A company that generally has low customer satisfaction can use the Customer Effort Score to evaluate problem areas at the interfaces between customers and the company.
 Once you have identified which of these touchpoints require the most effort from your customers to achieve a desired outcome (such as resolving a support issue or ordering a product), you can begin to implement improvement measures.
 However, you should also track these by means of follow-up surveys to make sure that your measures are actually taking effect.
 In this way, you achieve a continuous improvement process.

-The NPS represents the likelihood of a recommendation by customers.
+The NPS represents the probability of a recommendation by customers.
 "How likely are you to recommend company X to a friend or colleague?
-The NPS is commonly used to question loyalty towards a brand and the company.
+The NPS is usually used to question loyalty towards a brand and the company.

-CES measures the factor of ease and speed of handling customer issues, which can be more informative for service departments in particular to improve customer service and support.
-Although the Customer Effort Score is not an accurate measure of customer satisfaction, you can draw conclusions from the smoothness of interactions between your customers and your company.
+CES measures the factor of ease and speed of handling customer concerns, which can be more informative for service departments in particular to improve customer service and support.
+Although the Customer Effort Score is not an exact measure of customer satisfaction, you can draw conclusions from the smoothness of interactions between your customers and your company.